phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 }
 ```

-We no longer need to use `extern "C"` or `no_mangle` for our entry point, as the macro defines the real lower-level `_start` entry point for us.
+We no longer need to use `extern "C"` or `no_mangle` for our entry point, as the macro defines the actual lower-level `_start` entry point for us.
 The `kernel_main` function is now a completely normal Rust function, so we can choose an arbitrary name for it.
-Since the signature of the function is enforced by the macro, a compilation error occurs on a wrong function signature.
+Since the signature of the function is enforced by the macro, a compilation error occurs when it e.g. has the wrong argument type.

 After adjusting our entry point for the `bootloader` crate, we can now look into how to create a bootable disk image from our kernel.